lucasCulhaci/splendor-game-remake/README.md

 ## Mentor / Accompanist / Supervisor
 * [Liesbeth Lewyllie](https://github.com/liesbethLewyllie)

-[^1]: This team member was kicked out of the group.
+[^1]: This team member was expelled from the group.